sim1jm/odin-recipes/README.md

 This is a basic recipe website, created as a requirement in The Odin Project curriculum.
-In this website, my learned HTML skills will be displayed.
+In this website, my HTML skills will be displayed.